National Council of Jewish Women: 21st century

-In 2020, the NCJW launched Rabbis for Repro, an organization of rabbis supporting reproductive rights.
+In 2020, NCJW launched Rabbis for Repro, an organization of rabbis supporting reproductive rights.

-In 2021, the DC chapter of the Sunrise Movement called for the removal of the NCJW, the Religious Action Center of Reform Judaism, and the Jewish Council for Public Affairs from a voting rights coalition due to their ties to Israel and Zionism.
+In 2021, the D.C. chapter of the Sunrise Movement called for the removal of NCJW, the Religious Action Center of Reform Judaism, and the Jewish Council for Public Affairs from a voting rights coalition due to their ties to Israel and Zionism.
 Sunrise later apologized and retracted the statement after criticism from Jewish and Non-Jewish organizations.